A Short Piece

-Hunter goes into great detail on what he means, and I too expand on the topic in other works.
-But to cut to the chase: without “substantive democracy,” any “unity” we try to create will feel cheap.
-But even if we succeed at achieving “substantive democracy” (an incredibly tall order), there are still numerous other obstacles we must face.
+Hunter goes into great detail on what he means, but basically without “substantive democracy,” any “unity” (we try) to create will feel cheap.
+But even if we succeed at achieving “substantive democracy” (an incredibly tall order), there are still numerous obstacles we must overcome.
 To really be unified, we must:

 1. Risk working with moral monsters, which our value of justice and/or righteousness will fight us tooth and claw to keep us from doing.
 (To take risks means we have to pay the price of existential anxiety.)
 In other words, we want unity today with our friends, but not with our enemies, and who needs unity with friends?
 That’s already taken care of and requires no risk.